svilme

 queue_size = queue.size();

-// visited controls the addition of duplicate elements to the queue in each round of relaxation
+// visited controls that no duplicate elements are added to the queue in each round of relaxation

 boolean[] visited = new boolean[n];